MicrosoftDocs/entra-docs/docs/architecture/secure-introduction.md

   * Bypass security requirements
 * **Self-service options**: Administrators set self-service-password reset and create Microsoft 365 groups at the tenant level

-Some tenant-wide configurations can be scoped if they're not overridden by global policies:
+If not overridden by global policies, you can scope some tenant-wide configurations:

 * Tenant configuration allows external identities.
 A resource administrator can exclude those identities from access.
 * Tenant configuration allows personal device registration.
 A resource administrator can exclude devices from access.